 When are Offers of Admission letters sent out?

->

-> If you have any further queries after you have submitted your application, please contact the Admissions Office at firstname.lastname@example.org
+If you have any questions after you have submitted your application, get in touch with our friendly team.

->

-> I am having trouble submitting an online application, what could the issue be?
+I am having trouble submitting an online application, what could the issue be?

 You may have selected the incorrect application type for the type of applicant you are or the kind of course you are applying for.